thinnker/micro-ai-ts/README.md

 // Create an agent with the tool const agent = Agent.create({
   name: 'Weather Assistant',
-  instructions: 'Help users check the weather using the get_weather tool.',
+  background: 'Help users check the weather using the get_weather tool.',
   model: 'openai:gpt-4.1-mini',
   tools: [weatherTool],
 })